-An affiliate of the National Writing Project, the Oregon Writing Project at Willamette University is a respected leader in the area of professional development for teachers in all disciplines and grade levels.
+An affiliate of the National Writing Project, the Oregon Writing Project is a respected leader in the area of professional development for teachers in all disciplines and grade levels.
 OWP provides on-site inservice programs in the teaching of writing for K-12 schools throughout the mid-Willamette valley.
 Facilitated by qualified Teacher Consultants, these programs provide high quality professional development for teachers through a "teachers teaching teachers" model and disseminate best practices, with special attention to local area needs.

 Inservice series are designed to increase the use of writing to learn, improve student writing, and provide an understanding of recent research and its impact on classroom practices.
 We do not offer a pre-packaged program designed to exclude the current work and/or programs present in your school.
 Instead, we aim to share our expertise with your school staff, so as to directly improve student learning.